MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Methodology

 \subsection{MonoGraspNet}

 Given an RGB image, our method estimates a set of 6-DoF grasping representations, which are then used to recover 6-DoF poses leveraging a simple conversion.
-The input image is fed to Keypoint- and Normal-Network to estimate a set of keypoints represented by a heatmap and a normal map.
+The input image is fed to the Keypoint- and Normal-Network to estimate a set of keypoints represented by a heatmap and a normal map.
 Those keypoints are then used to crop RGB and normal maps into joint patches, which are used as the input to our DWA-Network for estimating depth, width, and angle (DWA).
 The system pipeline is illustrated in Figure~\ref{fig:data_pipeline}.

-\textbf{Grasping Representation:} Since we are the first method to regress 6-DoF grasping poses from monocular data alone, we first introduce our novel representation, better suited for our setup.
-In the core, we combine and extend the different representations from Contact-GraspNet and L2G to derive our new formulation (TABLE~\ref{tab:repre}).
-Contact-GraspNet~\cite{sundermeyer2021contact} uses the visible grasping point $P_1$, grasping axis $\mathbf{n_x}$, approaching axis $\mathbf{n_z}$ and grasping width $w$ to represent the 6-DoF grasp, whereas L2G~\cite{9830843} relies on two 3D grasping keypoints $P_1, P_2$ together with the angle between gripper plane and platform plane $\phi$.
+\textbf{Grasp Representation:} To better suit our setup, we introduce a novel representation, combining and extending the different representations from Contact-GraspNet~\cite{sundermeyer2021contact} and L2G~\cite{9830843} to derive our new formulation (TABLE~\ref{tab:repre}).
+Contact-GraspNet uses the visible grasping point $P_1$, grasping axis $\mathbf{n_x}$, approaching axis $\mathbf{n_z}$ and grasping width $w$ to represent the 6-DoF grasp, whereas L2G relies on two 3D grasping keypoints $P_1, P_2$ together with the angle between gripper plane and platform plane $\phi$.
 As recovering sensitive 3D information from 2D input is a difficult ill-posed problem, the pattern we propose in this work is to leverage 2D features to a large extent.
 Specifically, we split $P_1$ into a 2d keypoint $p$ aligned with planar grasping represented by~\cite{xu2022gknet} and a further depth value $d$, ending up with $\{\mathbf{n_x}, p, d, w , \phi\}$ as our final parameterization, as shown in Fig.~\ref{fig:grasp_representation} (see Sec.~\ref{Recovery}for 6-DoF pose recovery).